When should you visit Paris?

 Find out how to stay cool during Paris heat waves

-Recommendation: Summer in Paris is a special experience.
-Defer visiting the most touristy places until another time, if possible, and embrace everything special that Paris offers during the summer.
+Defer visiting the most touristy places until another time (or manage your experiences by getting skip-the-line tickets), if possible, and embrace everything special that Paris offers during the summer.

-To get somewhat lower rates, go during August if you are not concerned about some places being closed.
+To take advantage of lower rates and free events, go during August if you are not concerned about some places being closed.

 Visiting Paris in the Fall (September, October, November)